-Back in March, we were all sort of, forced into time off work due to COVID-19.
-My boyfriend, who works in one of the busiest places in London, was off work for around 3 months and don’t get me STARTED on how dead my inbox was for a while.
+During the pandemic, we were all sort of, forced into time off work due to COVID-19.
+My boyfriend, who worked in one of the busiest places in London at the time, was off work for around 3 months and don’t get me STARTED on how dead my inbox was for a while.
 COVID-19 was NOT the time for freelancers, was it?
-Now we’re all getting back to the daily grind and back to our semi-normal schedules, you’ll want to be making the most of it and finding new things to do on your day off.
+Now we’re all back to the daily grind and back to our normal schedules, you’ll want to be making the most of it and finding new things to do on your day off.

-I work from home and I’m self employed, so for me, there’s quite a blurry line between my working days and my time off work as I’m in the same environment for most of my life.
+I work from home and I’m self employed, so for me, there’s quite a blurry line between my working days and my time off work as I’m in the same environment for most of my life (although having a garden office has helped massively).
 I’ve always been one to struggle when I’m not working through a to-do list of work related tasks as I find all that free time a bit…

 A bit like how sometimes you’ll go on Netflix and all the choice is overwhelming, so you don’t end up watching anything.
 That would be me on my day off.